polespinasa/website/content/english/posts/grouphug.md

 The SigHash is basically a _flag_ that is used to indicate what is being signed.
 The idea that in order to spend an UTXO a valid signature must be provided is well known, but what exactly is signing?
 The SigHash comes to indicate that.
 There are different ones, but the most common is the `ALL` SigHash where in each signature ALL the inputs and ALL the outputs are signed.

-> bulb: For more information about the different SigHash types, please refer to the following links: [MasteringBitcoin](https://github.com/bitcoinbook/bitcoinbook/blob/6c472dd00b649b18b6ca6bbcc8ba23775619ce08/ch06.asciidoc#signature-hash-types-sighash).
+> :bulb: For more information about the different SigHash types, please refer to the following links: [MasteringBitcoin](https://github.com/bitcoinbook/bitcoinbook/blob/6c472dd00b649b18b6ca6bbcc8ba23775619ce08/ch06.asciidoc#signature-hash-types-sighash).
 The images used below are also from the Mastering Bitcoin book.

 The SigHash used by GroupHug is: `SINGLE | ANYONECANPAY`.
 This is made up of two parts. `SINGLE` means that the signature applies to all inputs but only to one output, specifically to the same level output.